 Guinea is on of the richest countries in minerals in Africa, the African country that is rich in bauxite, the raw material from which aluminum is made.
 Guinea clearly holds leadership in having bauxite deposits although it somehow falls behind Mozambique in terms of production of Aluminum.
 Guinea produces 95% of the entire bauxite production of Africa.
 The country is closely followed by Mozambique and Ghana respectively.

-Ghana is a west African country that is rich in gold, bauxite, diamonds, manganese, crude oil, silver, and salt.
-Ghana was once called the Gold Coast because of the immense natural deposits of the precious metal.
+Ghana is a West African country that is rich in gold, bauxite, diamonds, manganese, crude oil, silver, and salt.
+Ghana was once called the Gold Coast because of the immense natural deposits of precious metal.
 The country has long been in trade with the Arabs who covet the resource, as well as the Portuguese, before the British.
-Currently, Ghana is the second largest producer of gold in Africa- only second to South Africa .
-There are about 90 enterprises which specialize in gold mining ion the country.
+Currently, Ghana is the second-largest producer of gold in Africa- only second to South Africa.
+There are about 90 enterprises that specialize in gold mining in the country.

-Generally speaking, exploitation of mineral reserves pass through processes that can potentially change the environment forever.
+Generally speaking, exploitation of mineral reserves passes through processes that can potentially change the environment forever.
 It is therefore a wise course of action to pursue other avenues of revenue generation that may not require the extensive destruction of the environment.
-In the long run agriculture is better than mining, hydroelectricity is better than nuclear energy, and tourism is better than timber logging.
-The emphasis is on preservation rather than destruction, and long term development rather than short term gains.
+In the long run, agriculture is better than mining, hydroelectricity is better than nuclear energy, and tourism is better than timber logging.
+The emphasis is on preservation rather than destruction, and long-term development rather than short-term gains.